Ahnaf-3rd/-AI-Course-/README.md

 ## Duration of this Course

-The course was conducted over a single academic semester.
+The course was conducted over a single academic semester from July 2025 to December 2025

 ## Supervisor / Course Instructor